petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 In this case, the automatically-generated `Dockerfile` didn't yet have everything we need, but it's a start.

-Simply adding the instructions from the README resulted in SSL verification and dependency resolution errors.
+Simply adding the `pip install` instructions from the README resulted in SSL verification and dependency resolution errors.
 After some Googling and trial-and-error,
 I was able to get things installed in the image by adding this command: